Interview: Audemars Piguet’s François-Henry Bennahmias On Why We Need To Protect Suppliers

 In addition to this, we say young people aren’t wearing watches anymore.
 There might be some young people who don’t wear watches.
 But, at the same time, you don’t need to be 50 years old to be emotionally touched by artisanal talent.
 You don’t need to be 50 to properly appreciate the food made by a three-star chef.
 There will always be the capacity, for any brain of any age, to experience this kind of emotion.

 I regularly give talks at universities.
 I don’t only talk about Audemars Piguet, but also about how someone like me, without a diploma, can direct a company that has a turnover in excess of a billion Swiss Francs and has over 2,000 employees.
 The students, the future managers, want to know this.
-At my last speech, which was in Taiwan, an ultra-modern, high-tech country, I had 160 students between the ages of 19 and 23 in attendance.
+At my last speech, which was in Taiwan, I had 160 students between the ages of 19 and 23 in attendance.
 Guess how many of them were wearing smartwatches?
 Just one.
 And it wasn’t even a current student; it was an alumnus who was 35 years old!
 Not a single student was wearing a smartwatch.
 How many were wearing watches?
 Half of them, and there were three APs!
 All this is to illustrate: it isn’t because people are young that they can’t be emotionally touched by watchmaking.

 In recent years, many brands had moved towards producing manufacture-made movements, do you think we will see a return to the supplier model?